corrode/corrode.github.io/content/blog/hardening-rust/index.md

 }
 ```

-## Panic Hooks: Your Last Line of Defense
+## Panic Hooks Are Your Last Line of Defense

 Now that you understand how panics work, let's talk about observability.